 Please also consider that exactly this kind of information (as quoted above by Aquinas) – that is, quotes from the saints, fathers and doctors of the Church on sexual morality (such as the Jean Gerson and St. Thomas Aquinas quotes above), and other information condemning NFP and promoting the need to always desire children during every marital act – is what Mathew systematically removed, deleted, banned and called it a heresy and near heresy.
 Incredible!

-The following is Matthew’s pathetic response and actions to Aquinas post above:
+The following is Matthew’s pathetic response and actions to Aquinas’s post above:

 Matthew said: "He is the same as "Heitanen" and "AllMonks", or at least of the same mind.
 I won't have people on this board that are obsessed with sex.
 Especially not those who are obsessed with sex AND near-heretical in their views about the morality of it.
 And to Heitanen -- since you're obviously reading this: Go away and stay away.
 Go get married or something.
 Maybe the stay-at-home "monastic" life wasn't for you after all.
 As St. Paul said, better to marry than to burn.
 And you burn with an obsession about a very, very small part of human life.
 Do I even need to point this out -- hasn't EVERYONE noticed as well?
 You posted for HOURS about the very same topic, for days on end.
 It's all you study, think, or "know" about (though I would say you are in error, not knowledgeable, but I digress)"

-In fact, even some people at his own forum sadly believes in, and performs these mortal sins and heresies, such as foreplay, and believe that it is right to do this within a marriage (I pointed this fact out to Matthew, and the thread in which this heresy was discussed was later deleted).
+In fact, even some people at his own forum sadly believes in, and performs these mortal sins and heresies, such as foreplay and oral sex, and believes that it's right to do this within a marriage (I pointed this fact out to Matthew, and the thread in which this heresy was discussed was later deleted).
 So this is just further proof of why we spend time teaching people about sexual morality, since even those who claim to be “traditional Catholic” and who should live like angels, are fallen into this mortal vice.
 Yet even though this information is so crucial and important for the salvation of souls, the demonic moderator Matthew at cathinfo.com removed every single post and quotation that forum user AllMonks had posted from the saints, fathers, popes and theologians of the Catholic Church dealing on this very issue that could have helped people (like those described above) to come out of their heresy and mortal sin.
-It is evil.

 Matthew said: "I don't know why he keeps bothering us here on CathInfo -- is it to convert us?
 No. How can I say that?
 Because he doesn't act like the Saints did.
 The saints were zealous and fervent in their love of souls, the truth, and sinners.
 They strove day and night to convert them.
 But they didn't try to catch flies with vinegar.
 And they spent plenty of time in PRAYER, FASTING, and CORPORAL PENANCE to convert sinners.
 That is how sinners are converted.
 Read "The Soul of the Apostolate" for more information.
 We do have to resort to words, actions, and writings -- but they are given unction and efficacy ONLY by ourselves or someone else offering up prayers and penance.
 That is how the economy of salvation works.
 Not by armchair lay theology, ceaseless arguing, calling names (especially cuss words), and other human and base behavior.
 Sorry, such a person doesn't pass my Catholic "smell test".
 St. Francis de Sales knew when to give up and move on to fasting and prayer for an incorrigible sinner.
 But that's only if a person is TRULY interested in God and the salvation of souls.
 If he's interested in himself, "winning" an argument, or some other base motive (such as obsession with a given topic) -- then he'll behave differently..."